-If you are in Europe, please send your samples to our Dublin office.
+If you are in Europe, please send your samples to our Madrid office.
 For China, please send samples to our Xiamen address.
 For Japan, send the samples to our agent in Nagoya.
-We also have other forwarding offices in the UK, Brazil and South Korea, please see here – choose your location on the leftmost column to view the mailing address and customs declaration, if any.
+We also have other forwarding offices in the UK and South Korea, please see here – choose your location on the leftmost column to view the mailing address and customs declaration, if any.
 The samples are forwarded to Miami at no cost to the client.

 When sending essential oils and other volatile compounds, please ship your samples directly to Miami under the guidelines of “Dangerous Goods in Excepted Quantities” :

 Beta Analytic Inc.